Irving K. Zola Award for Emerging Scholars in Disability Studies

 - Please send 1) the completed application form, 2) the manuscript, and 3) a CV.
 Electronic materials can be sent to: knak (at) berkeley (dot) edu with ZOLA in the subject line.

-Previous Awardees of the Irving K. Zola Emerging Scholars Award
+Previous Awardees of the Irving K. Zola Emerging Scholar Award

 - 2015: Priya Lalvani (Honorable Mention: Sonya Loftis)